jhonyeduardo/test-cli/README.md

 # THF CLI

-The THF CLI is a command-line interface tool that you use to initialize and develop Angular applications.
+The THF CLI is a command-line interface tool that you use to initialize and develop Angular applications with THF already configured.
 You can use the tool directly in a command shell.

 ## Installation